dgerabagi/data-curation-environment/flattened_repo.md

 - **Description:** A comparative analysis documenting the functional and behavioral differences between the DCE custom file view and the native VS Code Explorer to guide future development and feature parity.
 - **Tags:** feature plan, analysis, drift, ux, vs code explorer, parity

+### A22.
+DCE - Phase 1 - Search & Filter Feature Plan
+- **Description:** Outlines the requirements and implementation for a search bar to filter the main file tree view by file or folder name.
+- **Tags:** feature plan, search, filter, tree view, ux, phase 1

+### A23.
+DCE - Phase 1 - Advanced Interactions (Keyboard & Drag-Drop) Plan
+- **Description:** Details the requirements for implementing full keyboard navigation and drag-and-drop file/folder operations within the main file tree view.
+- **Tags:** feature plan, keyboard navigation, drag and drop, file operations, accessibility, ux, phase 1

+### A24.
+DCE - Selection Paradigm Terminology
+- **Description:** A document to clarify the terminology used within the project to distinguish between different types of user selections (e.g., "checking" for flattening vs. "selecting" for actions).
+- **Tags:** documentation, terminology, selection, checking, design

+### A25.
+DCE - Phase 1 - Git & Problems Integration Plan
+- **Description:** Outlines the user stories and technical approach for integrating Git status indicators and VS Code Problem Diagnostics into the custom file tree.
+- **Tags:** feature plan, git, problems, diagnostics, ux, phase 1

+### A26.
+DCE - Phase 1 - File System Traversal & Caching Strategy
+- **Description:** Documents the root cause of the folder visibility bug and outlines the new strategy of using recursive directory traversal instead of `findFiles` to build a complete and accurate file system map.
+- **Tags:** bug fix, file system, traversal, refresh, cache, architecture

 ## II.
 Standalone Utilities & Guides

 ### A189.
 Number Formatting Reference Guide